Fish-MIP/Extract_PICTs/Scripts/04_Biomass_projections_SouthPacific.md

     ## # ℹ 2 more variables: mean_bias_reefmod_fishmip <dbl>,
     ## #   upper_bias_reefmod_fishmip <dbl>

-Next, we exclude biomass values from the GBR (i.e., where `mask` = 9999) from the biomass corrections.
-This is because we are using GBR data to calculate corrections.
-As mentioned above, we will calculate the minimum, mean and maximum biomass values using all FishMIP models available for each PICTs under two scenarios.
+Bias corrections will be applied to ensemble data, so we will calculate the minimum, mean and maximum biomass estimates per PICT across all FishMIP models.

 ``` r
 ensemble_bio <- bio_picts |>